 What is a detox diet?

-The name sounds very reassuring, since we all know drug addiction hurts us.
+The name sounds very reassuring since we all know drug addiction hurts us.
 In addition, these diets support you to eat natural foods, and include lots of water and vegetables; things that you know are good for you.
 Not really.
 Like many other fad diets, detox diets can have harmful side effects, especially for teenagers.
 Drug detox is a chemical or poison that has harmful effects on the body.
 Drug detox can come from food or water and even from the air we breathe.
-The body processes these toxins through organs such as the liver and kidneys, and eliminates them through sweat, urine and feces.
+The body processes these toxins through organs such as the liver and kidneys and eliminates them through sweat, urine, and feces.
 Most of them require some version of fasting, that is, stop eating for a couple of days and then gradually reintroduce certain foods into the diet.
-Many of these diets also encourage people to have a colonic irrigation or enema, to “cleanse” the colon.
+Many of these diets also encourage people to have colonic irrigation or enema, to “cleanse” the colon.
 Other diets suggest taking supplements or special types of tea to help in the “purification” process.